jlucas240/connect-four-AI/README.txt

 connect four minimax agent:

+language: java

 how to run:

-	download the javaproject then run the file consoleUI. this can be esaly done in eclipese by opening the javaproject into it then running the individual file.
+	download the java project then run the file consoleUI. this can be esaly done in eclipese by opening the javaproject into it then running the individual file.